How Many Sugar Gliders Are Left In The World

 One of the main threats to sugar glider populations is habitat loss.
 Deforestation for agriculture, logging, and urbanization has resulted in the destruction of their native habitats.
 As their forest homes are cleared, sugar gliders lose not only their sources of food but also their shelter and nesting sites.

-See also How Much Is White Sugar Glider
+See also Hedgehog Or Sugar Glider

 Moreover, the loss of mature trees, which provide hollows and tree cavities that sugar gliders use for nesting, poses a significant challenge for their survival.
 Without adequate shelter, their breeding success and overall population health suffer.